 As the blueberries are cooking, sift the flour, baking powder, salt and sugar together into a medium sized bowl.
 Cut in 1 tablespoon butter with two knives or a pastry cutter (until it resembles peas).
 Then add sufficient milk to make a soft dough – I find I usually need about 1 cup of milk.
 The dough should hold together but still be wet looking – softer than play dough.

 Once the blueberries have become nice and juicy (and cooked down slightly), drop the dough by tablespoonfuls over the berries.
 Cover closely and cook for 15 minutes over medium heat.
 Do not lift the lid during the cooking time.
 After 15 minutes the dumplings should be poofed up and cooked through.
 Remove from heat and serve hot.

-A note from Rosie Beaucoup: dumplings will not cook properly if you lift the lid during cooking – no peeking at your dumplings as they cook.
-In addition, some cooks feel that milk makes a dumpling tough.
-But Rosie and I usually use milk for this recipe, and we’ve never been disappointed.
+Note: these dumplings will not cook properly if you lift the lid during cooking – no peeking at your dumplings as they cook.
+In addition, some cooks feel that milk makes a dumpling tough, but Rosie and I always use milk for this recipe, and we’ve never been disappointed.